tarek0m/my-ecommerce-website/README.md

 This project is a complete e-commerce solution featuring:

-- Modern React frontend with Vite
+- Modern React 19 frontend with Vite 6
 - PHP 8.1 backend with GraphQL API
 - MySQL database for data storage
 - Shopping cart functionality with local storage persistence
 - Product categorization and filtering
+- Attribute-based product variants
-- Order processing system
+- Order processing system with GraphQL mutations

 ## Tech Stack